-In this guide, we’ll walk you through the house selling process step-by-step, so you’ll know exactly what to expect and how to prepare.
+In this guide, we’ll walk you through the house selling process step-by-step, so you know exactly what to expect and how to prepare.

 A Step-By-Step Guide to Selling Your House

-- Assess your finances.
-Before putting your property on the market, crunch the numbers first, so you know how much money you’re likely to have towards a new home.
-This will help you to decide if now is the right time to sell as well as guide your property search.
+Before putting your property on the market, crunch the numbers, so you know how much money you’re likely to have to buy a new home.
+This will help you decide if now is the right time to sell as well as guide your property search.

 Request a few valuations from local or online estate agents and take the average as a realistic expected sale price.
 You can also look at how much similar properties have sold for on property search sites.

-Consider the costs of selling, which include estate agent fees, conveyancing fees, early repayment charges (if applicable), energy performance certificates, costs of home repairs and removal costs.
+Consider the costs of selling a house, which includes estate agent fees, conveyancing fees, early repayment charges (if applicable), energy performance certificates, costs of home repairs and removal costs.

 Subtract the costs of selling and the outstanding mortgage balance from the expected sale price to give you an estimate of how much you could walk away with.
 Until the house sells, this figure is an approximation as there’s no way to tell exactly what the final sale price will be — nor when the property will sell (which will affect the cost of ongoing mortgage repayments and the outstanding loan amount).